How To Make an Inside Cabin Work for You – Cruise Cabin Organization and More

 In other words, an entire cabin wall has a projection of sorts of a “balcony view” (rails and all).
 Pretty cool if you want to get the balcony view for an inside price!

-Extra tip: Another item to remember for any cabin if your cruise approved power bar with extra outlets and USBs.
+Another item to remember for any cabin is a non surge protected power bar with extra outlets and USBs.

 Regular power strips aren’t allowed on cruise ships, and can be confiscated.
-These are the ones that are cruise ship approved and therefore recommended: Cruise approved power bar (Amazon link)
+These are the ones that are cruise ship approved and therefore recommended: Non-surge protected power bar (Amazon link)

 Recap: 15 Best Tips for Cruising in an Inside Cabin: cabin organization and more